stockbal/cap-samples/README.md

 ## Create actual error message from CAP

-Now comes the part, interesting for CAP developers.
-How to actually create detail or longtext errors.
+Now comes the interesting part, how to actually create detail or longtext errors from CAP application code.

 ### Create error in application code